cloudle/lambda-next/readme.md

 ## Features
 - [x] It should support Es2015 stuffs on Node.js runtime (transpiled).
 - [x] It should be able to test locally *\*need more work**.
 - [x] It support advanced Graphiql endpoint which allow multiple session.
+- [x] It could emulate Lambda, Graphql execution locally.
+- [x] It could hot inject code updates to local server (no need to restart node/lambda server code).
 - [ ] It could emulate DynamoDB locally.
-- [x] It could emulate Graphql execution context locally.
 - [ ] It could do publish/subscribe stuff.

 ## For web Clients (React.js)